-Every angler needs a few things to be successful: a good fishing rod and lure combination, a great location, and the ability to tie a few simple but pivotal fishing line knots.
+Every angler needs a few things to be successful: a good rod-and-lure combination, a great location and the ability to tie a few simple but pivotal fishing line knots.

-Searching online will reveal how to tie fishing knots and a lot of them, but don't worry if you're just starting out: you don't really need to learn every knot in the books, at least not right away.
-In fact, the need-to-know fishing knots can be distilled down to five essentials, which we’ve graciously done for you below.
+Searching online will reveal how to tie fishing knots and a lot of them, but don't worry if you're just starting out.
+You don't really need to learn every knot in the books, at least not right away.
+In fact, the need-to-know fishing knots can be distilled down to these 10 essentials.

 If you learn to tie a particular knot—especially if you fish with a braided line of any kind—make it the Palomar knot.
-Regarded by anglers as one of the strongest knots, the Palomar serves a similar function to the improved clinch knot, securing a hook or swivel to one end of your fishing line, or fastening a fly to a leader.
+Regarded by anglers as having great knot strength, the Palomar serves a similar function to the improved clinch knot, securing a hook or swivel to one end of your fishing line, or fastening a fly to a fluorocarbon leader while fly fishing.

 Chances are, if you've been fishing for more than about a week, you know how to tie an improved clinch knot.
 It's one of the most important knots in all of fishing, used by most anglers to secure their hooks, lures, or swivels to the fishing line.

 Like the blood knot, the surgeon's knot comes in handy when you need to attach two different pieces of fishing line.
 Unlike the blood knot, the surgeon's knot is optimal for fastening together two fishing lines of different diameters, and it has a pretty sturdy breaking strength.

 It's easy to tie and is essential for any angler, especially if you're the kind of fisherman who keeps bits and pieces of old fishing line lying around for future use.